-Where a complaint is received by telephone, Abbeyfield will make a written record of the complaint.
+Where a complaint is received by telephone, Abbeyfield Shanklin will make a written record of the complaint.

-It is recognised that many residents and other stakeholders engage with Abbeyfield via our public social media channels, such as Facebook and Twitter.
-As the Digital Team manage these channels, they are not recommended as a means of making a complaint.
-However, in the event that a complaint is raised via a direct message on a social media platform, the Digital Team will provide a generic response and pass the complaint immediately onto the Complaints Officer to be addressed using the standard procedure.
+It is recognised that many residents and other stakeholders may choose to engage with Abbeyfield Shanklin through our public social media channels, such as Facebook & 'X'.
+They are not recommended as a means of making a complaint.
+However, in the event that a complaint is raised via a direct message on a social media platform, we will provide a generic response and pass the complaint immediately onto the Complaints Officer to be addressed using the standard procedure.
 Where an expression of dissatisfaction is made publicly via these channels, confidentiality cannot be protected.
-In some cases, the feedback will need to be addressed as a 'concern' (see 4.19) as it will not be possible to provide responses to the individual via social media.
+In some cases, the feedback will need to be addressed as a 'concern' as it will not be possible to provide responses to the individual via social media.

-4.5 Reasonable adjustments
+2.5 Reasonable adjustments

-If the individual has difficulty in making a complaint using one of the options listed above, Abbeyfield will make all reasonable adjustments necessary to enable them to raise their complaint.
-All complainants will be treated in line with our Equality, Diversity and Inclusion Policy (LG016P).
+If the individual has difficulty in making a complaint using one of the options listed above, Abbeyfield Shanklin will make all reasonable adjustments necessary to enable them to raise their complaint.
+All complainants will be treated in line with our Equality Diversity and Inclusion Policy.

-4.6 Anonymous complaints
+2.6 Anonymous complaints

-Abbeyfield welcomes feedback through a wide range of formats.
+Abbeyfield Shanklin welcomes feedback through a wide range of formats.
 Therefore, anonymous complaints will be investigated under the same procedure, but it will not be possible to provide an outcome letter to the complainant.
-Therefore, it is better where contact details are provided so that Abbeyfield can inform the complainant of the outcome of our investigation.
+Therefore, it is better where contact details are provided so that Abbeyfield Shanklin can inform the complainant of the outcome of our investigation.

-4.7 Confidentiality
+2.7 Confidentiality